dockstore/dockstore/_docs/advanced-features.md

 - [cwl-runner](http://www.commonwl.org/v1.0/CommandLineTool.html#Executing_CWL_documents_as_scripts)
 - [Cromwell](https://cromwell.readthedocs.io/en/stable/) (For Dockstore 1.6.0+)

-Keep in mind that there are a few differences in how locked-down the Docker execution environments are between the launchers, so a workflow that succeeds in one may not necessarily succeed in another.
+Keep in mind that there are a few differences in how locked-down the Docker execution environments are between the launchers.
+So a workflow that succeeds in one may not necessarily succeed in another.

 You can test all the launchers by cloning the dockstore-tool-md5sum repository: `git clone git@github.com:briandoconnor/dockstore-tool-md5sum.git` and then test with cwl-runner, Cromwell, and cwltool using `dockstore tool launch --local-entry Dockstore.cwl --json test.json` after the required configurations have been made.